petebyrne/it-support-portfolio/README.md

 ## Portfolio Project

-A web-site designed to shwocase my skills as a developer.
+A web-site designed to shwocase my skills as an IT Support Technician.

 ## Technologies